THE CERITA RAKYAT TEAM

 Angeline Wong Wei Wei

-is a lecturer at the Faculty of Creative Industries, Universiti Tunku Abdul Rahman (UTAR).
+is a lecturer at Malaysia Immersion and Pathways, Monash University Malaysia.
 Her PhD thesis focused on representations of dialogue and negotiation in inter-ethnic romantic relationships in Malaysian indie films.
-Her research interests include interethnic engagement and negotiation as well as cultural and literary studies.
+Her research interests include inter-ethnic engagement and negotiation.

 is a lecturer in the American Degree Program since his return from the USA in the 1990s.
 He specializes in Music Appreciation and World Religions.
 A few years ago, due to midlife crisis, Eddy also got himself a Master in Guidance and Counseling from University Putra Malaysia.

 As a mind and body health enthusiast, Eddy practices yoga, Reiki and workout in the gym regularly.
 He aspires to guide people to walk in the path of self-healing and enlightenment

 writes (scripts mostly) for a living.
 Sometimes she moonlights as technical writer in the oil and gas and energy sector.